 - Details About Signage Placement

-This is the ideal time to make any last minute changes.
+It is the ideal time to make any last-minute changes.
 Although they may not always like it, most vendors and suppliers expect reasonable (and unreasonable) changes.
 Of course, if the pre-con is scheduled during a time when set-up is in progress, consider conducting an early room inspection to make sure everything is running smoothly.